 the days passed us by despite my ardent protests; i, kicking and screaming at absent patches of wild weeds, unable to comprehend inevitable endings, unwilling to lend myself to fate, especially one such as this.

 you and your uncle moved out west in the fall. to where, you would not tell me.

 i have collected and stored every handful of daisies you gifted me in a shoebox beneath my winter sweaters in a closet i no longer have ownership of. they have shrunken and dried up in stagnant unloved air shortly after you left.

-i will not lie and tell you that i continue to visit that now barren hill where we once lay, high and unknowingly in love. i no longer find discarded clips of our joints and spliffs, no more chain-linked daisies. now it is but dirt and rock, the beginning to most ends, waiting for some lonesome fuck to move in and sow the proper seeds for a garden worthy of your heart.
+i continue to visit that now barren hill where we once lay, high and unknowingly in love. i no longer find discarded clips of our joints and spliffs, no more chain-linked daisies. now it is but dirt and rock, the beginning to most ends, waiting for some lonesome fuck to move in and sow the proper seeds for a garden worthy of your heart.

 now it is dark in this rented bedroom in the city and i am too drunk to think about you and your tiresome almond eyes and the quiet distilled love you gifted me during summer days. know that wherever you are, i will remember the giant cumbersome albatross and the wild weeds you once deemed beautiful.